yashpadale/Sarvam_ai/README.md

 ### How it works
 #### I will train another model which will detect whether user has said to send mail or perform a mathematical calculation and then if user has then the language model will be asked the output in a json and then the json will be processed in a rule based method and the task will be executed and the user s action will be performed using pythons exec function.
 The actions are in the actions.txt
 # The above models I am using are trained on very small data so will not be effecient for all examples if the data size and compute is increased then they can work well.
-# Following is a video which will show all of the task given in the assignement .
+# Following is a video which will show all of the task given in the assignement .i.e effecient chunking for task which need RAG and no chunking for task which do not .
+Actions like sending email and using python operator for mathematical caluclations.